CloudCannon/rcc/README.md

     ```

-6. Install the following packages in your project:
+6. Install the following packages to your project:

     `package.json`: